yangggzhang/Convergent-SST/README.md

 Sparse methods for convergent planning

-all source codes are in src
+All source codes are in src
-the main files are Convergent_SST.m and B_RRT.m(biased convergent planning without using sparse methods)
+The main files are Convergent_SST.m and B_RRT.m(biased convergent planning without using sparse methods)

-previous simulation results are in Data folder evaluate_res.m can be used to visualize simulation results
+Previous simulation results are in Data folder Evaluate_res.m can be used to visualize simulation results

-the dynamical system for hill climbing simulation is described is HillClimbingSys.pdf
+The dynamical system for hill climbing simulation is described is HillClimbingSys.pdf

+The implementation of convergent-sst and biased-rrt in c++ can be found in c_sst_in_cpp.